bank-vaults/bank-vaults/charts/vault-secrets-webhook/README.md

 ### About GKE Private Clusters

-When Google configure the control plane for private clusters, they automatically configure VPC peering between your Kubernetes cluster’s network in a separate Google managed project.
+When Google configures the control plane for private clusters, they automatically configure VPC peering between your Kubernetes cluster’s network in a separate Google managed project.

 The auto-generated rules **only** open ports 10250 and 443 between masters and nodes.
 This means that to use the webhook component with a GKE private cluster, you must configure an additional firewall rule to allow your masters CIDR to access your webhook pod using the port 8443.